jairochavesb/blog/posts/2021/12/cracking-challenge-by-disip.md

 <img src="http://127.0.0.1:4000/images/cracking-challenge-by-disip/img003.png">

-Nice, the error messagebox text was located easily.
-I clicked on it to go to the disassembly code using this string is located.
+Nice, the error message box text was located easily.
+I clicked on it to go to the assembly code that will use this string.

 <img src="http://127.0.0.1:4000/images/cracking-challenge-by-disip/img004.png">